mykieunguyen/PropertyPartner/docs/ghi.md

 ## Landing Page

 Property Partner's Landing page shows all properties currently listed for sale.
-There is a search bar that allow users to search properties by state or city as well as a side bar that offers the ability to further fither properties by price, square footage, number of beds, numbers of baths, and other features (multistory vs single-story and old-build vs new-build)
+There is a search bar that allow users to search properties by state or city as well as a side bar that offers the ability to further filter properties by price, square footage, number of beds, numbers of baths, and other features (multistory vs single-story and old-build vs new-build)

 - Only logged in users will have access to the "Add Property Form" and their "User Dashboard".
 - Users that are not logged in have the ability to sign up or log in.
 They do not have access the add property feature or a user dashboard.